Margaret Edson: Personal

 Edson has continued teaching with no plans to write another play.
-She teaches sixth grade social studies at Atlanta's public David T. Howard High School and, before Inman Middle School in the Virginia-Highland neighborhood of Atlanta was enfolded into Howard, taught the same grade and subject at Inman.
+She teaches 10th Grade Social Studies at Midtown High School in Atlanta.
+She taught sixth grade social studies at Atlanta's public David T. Howard Middle School and, before Inman Middle School in the Virginia-Highland neighborhood of Atlanta was enfolded into Howard, taught the same grade and subject at Inman.
 She also taught at John Hope Elementary school in Atlanta, Georgia.

 She has given many public lectures including the 2008 commencement address at Smith College.

-She lives in Atlanta with her wife, art historian Linda Merrill, and their two sons, Timothy Edson Merrill and Peter Edson Merrill.
+She lives in Atlanta with her partner, art historian Linda Merrill, and their two sons, Timothy Edson Merrill and Peter Edson Merrill.